Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Introduction

-Categorized by the modality of human involvement, existing methods on human-robot collaboration can be broadly bifurcated into two approaches: explicit human-guided planning, where human input is restricted to high-level instructions, and implicit human intent inference, where the human directly participates in the task execution, and the robot infers human intent only from its observations without communication. ~\cite{ambhore2020comprehensive, obaigbena2024ai, li2026acdzero}.
-For the human-guided approach, traditional methods to incorporate human feedback into planning, including Human-In-The-Loop (HITL)~\cite{mandel2017add, mosqueira2023human}, human-aware task planning~\cite{lemaignan2017artificial}, and interactive learning ~\cite{teso2019explanatory}, largely treat humans as passive supervisors providing expert demonstrations or corrections, instead of facilitating task-relevant knowledge exchange through two-way communication~\cite{huang2022language, awais2012proactive}.
-Recent work leverages large language models (LLMs) to translate natural-language instructions into executable robot actions~\cite{dhanda2025reviewing, fang2026mint}, extends static goal prediction to continual inference under evolving human preferences~\cite{ghose2025ve}, and frames joint planning as a bidirectional, interactive process~\cite{inkpen2023advancing, ali2024comparing}.
+Categorized by the modality of human involvement, existing methods on human-robot collaboration can be broadly bifurcated into two approaches: explicit human-guided planning, where human input is restricted to high-level instructions, and implicit human intent inference, where the human directly participates in the task execution, and the robot infers human intent only from its observations without communication~\cite{obaigbena2024ai, li2026acdzero}.
+For the human-guided approach, traditional methods to incorporate human feedback into planning, including Human-In-The-Loop (HITL)~\cite{mosqueira2023human} and human-aware task planning~\cite{lemaignan2017artificial}, largely treat humans as passive supervisors providing expert demonstrations or corrections, instead of facilitating task-relevant knowledge exchange through two-way communication~\cite{huang2022language}.
+Recent work leverages large language models (LLMs) to translate natural-language instructions into executable robot actions~\cite{fang2026mint}, extends static goal prediction to continual inference under evolving human preferences~\cite{ghose2025ve}, and frames joint planning as a bidirectional, interactive process~\cite{inkpen2023advancing}.
 However, many of these systems do not explicitly model uncertainty and may plan under unreliable assumptions.
-Moreover, they rarely maintain an explicit model of the knowledge gap during interaction, leading to redundant, lengthy questions and inefficient communication.
-In contrast, intent-inference methods such as Bayesian methods~\cite{hoffman2024inferring, alali2024deep,ni2023cross}, Partially Observable Markov Decision Process (POMDP) models~\cite{hadfield2016cooperative, mai2024inverse, fang2023implementing}, and Cooperative Inverse Reinforcement Learning (CIRL)~\cite{hadfield2016cooperative, tangmalinzero}, fail to actively reason about the intent evolution of humans over the long-horizon in order to predict future human intent.
+Moreover, they rarely maintain an explicit model of the knowledge gap during interaction, leading to redundant, lengthy questions that inflate interaction cost and erode user trust.
+In contrast, intent-inference methods such as Bayesian methods~\cite{hoffman2024inferring, alali2024deep}, Partially Observable Markov Decision Process (POMDP) models~\cite{hadfield2016cooperative, fang2023implementing}, and Cooperative Inverse Reinforcement Learning (CIRL)~\cite{hadfield2016cooperative, tangmalinzero}, fail to actively reason about the intent evolution of humans over the long-horizon in order to predict future human intent.
 Recent LLM-based intent reasoning~\cite{liu2025idagc} offers greater expressiveness, yet its high computational cost and latency often limit deployment in real-time collaboration.
-There exists an important gap in creating autonomous agents that can actively model, reason, query, and elicit responses.
+There exists an important gap in creating autonomous agents that can actively model their own knowledge gaps, reason about whether explicit dialogue or silent observation closes them at the lowest cost, and query or elicit responses accordingly.